glotzerlab/signac-docs/docs/source/recipes.rst

 Storing the above template in a file called ``templates/script.sh`` within your project root directory will prepend *every* operation command with ``mpiexec`` and so on.

-How to enforce the execution of a specific operation for debugging
+Force the execution of a specific operation for debugging
 ==================================================================

 Sometimes it is necessary to repeatedly run a specific operation although it is not technically eligible for execution.